albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 #### Why is the enum declared `private`?

 The enum `State` is only used within the `Box` class.
 The `isOpen()` method, returns `true` or `false` depending on whether the box is open or not.
-Therefore, there is no need to make this enum more visible that it is.
-In the event the State enum needs to be used by other classes, we can increase its visibility accordingly.
+Therefore, there is no need to make this enum more visible than it is.
+In the event the `State` enum needs to be used by other classes, we can increase its visibility accordingly.

 ### What does '*object state*' mean?